syncfusion-content/windowsforms-docs/WindowsForms/syntaxeditor/Localization.md

 ---
 layout: post
-title: Localization
+title: Localize the customizable text in EditControl
-description: This section explains about the localization support in EditControl.
+description: This section explains about the localization support in EditControl
 platform: WindowsForms
 control: SyntaxEditor
 documentation: ug